 Little dots of light came up in the far away villages.
 The jingling of bells in some distant temple aroused an indescribable feeling in the mind.
 It was the ideal setting to delve into the inner crevices of one’s heart, forgetting everything else.

-We spent the next day to explore the lake, take a short walk in an artificial forest, having a nice breakfast in a small roadside eatery, and visiting the small market.
+We spent the next day to explore the lake, take a short walk in an artificial forest, having a nice breakfast in a small roadside eatery, and visiting the small local market.

 It rained through the night.
-We woke up in the morning to find that the rains had stopped, but the sky was still ominously dark, and thick fog covered the roads.
+We woke up in the morning to find that the rains had stopped, but the sky was still ominously dark, and a thick fog covered the roads.

 As we bade goodbye to Morni, we prayed that the little treasure trove of nature survives the assault of fun-seekers and holiday-makers, and continue to provide solace to those who would like to break away from city life for some time to take refuge in the peaceful lap of mother nature.